codazoda/neatcss/README.md

 ![NeatCSS Screenshot](https://neat.joeldare.com/images/neat-screenshot.png)

-See [the wiki on Github](https://github.com/codazoda/neatcss/wiki) for information about how to get involved in the development of *Neat*.
+See [the wiki](https://github.com/codazoda/neatcss/wiki) for information about how to get involved in the development of *Neat*.